mini-kio/Quantum-Inspired-Transformer/readme.md

 ### ⚠️ Research Status Warning
 **This implementation is currently in the research phase and has not been thoroughly tested.** The code is provided primarily for research purposes and exploratory experimentation.
 We do not recommend using it in production environments or critical applications without extensive validation.

-Key points to consider:
-- The theoretical concepts are under active development
-- Performance characteristics have not been thoroughly benchmarked
-- Implementation details may change significantly as research progresses

 We welcome other researchers to join this exploration and contribute to the development of quantum-inspired neural network architectures.

 ### Features